pbl/skanken/README.md

 Looking for a feature to implement?

-* In the [TODO](TODO.md) file, you can find features and other things that needs to be implemented.
+* In the [ISSUES](issues) file, you can find features and other things that needs to be implemented.
+*
 * In [contributing](CONTRIBUTING.md) for a guide of how to submit your contributions.

 ## Devloping